-Section 23-24.12-3(m) requires PaintCare to submit an annual report that includes, in relevant part:
+Paragraph 1 of Section 27-2005 requires PaintCare to submit an annual report that includes, in relevant part:

-- (4) The total cost of implementing the program, as determined by an independent financial audit, as performed by an independent auditor; - (5) An evaluation of the adequacy of the program's funding mechanism;
+(d) The total cost of implementing the program, as determined by an independent financial audit, as performed by an independent auditor.

 A. INDEPENDENT FINANCIAL AUDIT